gubrins/Arabian-leopard/README.md

 ## gatk

-If you run this within Pristurus, you should not have any problems! :)
+If you run this in Pristurus, you should not have any problems! :)